-Frank spent most of his childhood life in Holyoke, Minn., a suburb of Wrenshall, Minn. and home to a cereal box called Wrenshall High School.
-He spent a handful of summers with family in Lancaster, Calif., a fact he likes to translate as “I grew up in California” in an effort to sound more interesting.
+Frank spent his childhood in and around Duluth, Minn., graduating from Wrenshall High School in 1999.
 Highlights of Frank’s high school years included the creation of two novels (lost to cyberspace) and a senior year stead at the Cloquet Journal.

-His first semester as editor-in-chief was tumultuous at best; but, with the help of a wise advisor and a rich vein of student talent, he turned the Promethean into a quality publication—and a profitable business—in his final three semesters.
+With the help of a wise advisor and a rich vein of student talent, Frank turned the Promethean into a quality publication—and a profitable business.
 Highlights included issues ready for students on the first day of semesters, beating local news gorilla Duluth News-Tribune to the street with the 2008 presidential election results, and winning a third-place column writing award in 2003 from the Wisconsin Newspaper Association.

 Frank moved to the Twin Cities in February 2010, with nothing but a friend’s couch for a bed and whatever could fit into the back of his car.
-Now, he spends his 7-4 at a medical company helping oversee their QA processes (PLOT TWIST!).
+Now, he works for a medical device manufacturer during the day and writes a blog at night.

 What began as a column site just for funsies,